 On our penultimate day staying at Dolbeyldr, I walked a few miles west of the house, above and through the Elwy Valley.
 During the nine miles of this walk, I saw precisely one other human on foot: a woman tending a bonfire in her garden.
 As a landscape, it’s arguably not nearly as rugged as the one where I live, on Dartmoor, yet, on a different level, there’s something innately more wild and lonely about the Elwy’s surrounding hills.
 Around a mile in I awkwardly hurdled a hedge to dodge a bull, and very shortly after stepped on the stiffening, half-stripped carcass of a fox, its face still frozen in whatever final agonies befell it.
 It became a walk of indistinct paths, neglected footbridges, resourceful low budget gates, forgotten woodlands, esoteric mushrooms, carless lanes.
 Parts of Devon used to feel like this to me, a decade or so ago.
 I know that’s because I was fresh to the land, and I forget just how fresh, and memory tends to do a bit of tidying up, but I know it’s not just that.
 Devon has changed.
 Everywhere rural has changed, recently.
 But Devon more than most places.
 It has always seemed like an expensive place to live to me, as someone from the northern half of the country, but over the summer, house prices in my adopted home county increased by almost three times the national average, and house prices have been going up a lot everywhere.
 Arguably at no other point in history has there been more clamour for what newspapers oversimplify as “the quieter life”.
 But the thing about a clamour for the quieter life is that it eventually has the aggregate effect of making the life where the quieter life is supposedly happening significantly less quiet.
 There are – there is no denying it – more people and cars here than ever, and it’s not simply about a pandemic-influenced boom in UK tourism.
 I am sure the residents of much of Wales, and Yorkshire, and Scotland, and Cornwall, and Cumbria, and Northumberland, and plenty of other places where “the quiet life” is currently being sold by estate agents as a dream with no downside, feel much the same.
 So where is the true quiet place?
 I am wondering if it is a particular spot in the Elwy Valley where, after losing part of my leg in a hidden bog and getting shouted at by a sheep, I noticed that I had no phone reception and it had been two hours since I’d seen another living thing on two legs.
 But maybe I just chose the right day at the right time of year in the right kind of rain.

 It’s funny how something can become your thing without you really noticing, or consciously attempting to make your thing.
 My thing seems to be that I’ve become A Person Who Moves From A Rented House To Another Rented House Very Frequently.
 I did it in December 2017, and in March 2018, and in August 2018, and in July 2019, and in April 2020, and in November 2020, often over huge distances, often for reasons beyond, or not fully in, my control.
 It’s been expensive, and exhausting, and inspiring.
 It’s actually become so much part of the rhythm of my life that, as this summer ended, I felt something inside of me tense, begin mentally toughening myself up, ready for it to all happen again.
 A pipe under the floor of my house was discovered to have burst, and the feeling intensified.
 It wasn’t until my landlady told me that she was very happy with me as a tenant, that she was having the pipe mended at her own cost and wouldn’t be selling the house any time soon, that I finally believed that what I’d been psyching myself up for wasn’t actually going to happen.
 That was a relief.
 But I also can’t deny that there’s a part of me that finds the thought of being somewhere new – really being in that place, really absorbing it – thrilling, knowing the colours it has previously injected into my work.
 I think of other paths I might have taken and two thoughts scare me in very different ways: the thought that one small decision, involving a house purchase, somewhere in my past, might have made my life significantly less financially fraught, and the thought that that because of that one small decision I would not gone down the same exciting creative paths I have.
-I might have to except that the wanderlust is in me now.
+I might have to accept that the wanderlust is in me now.
 It is just a question of what form I allow it to take in the future.
 I had been hearing for a while about this weird thing called “going on holiday” which other people sometimes did.
 I gave it a go, at Dolbeyldr, and it was quite nice.
 I might do it again sometime.
 It certainly seems easier than filling out several forms to prove you’re not a criminal and carting your entire life across the country once or twice a year.

 It is important to have a quiet and safe place to write – and by quiet and safe, I don’t necessarily mean “out of the way of civilisation”, just quiet and safe.
 At the times in life when I haven’t had one, I’ve felt comprehensively awful, and I am grateful to have one now, even if it’s not officially “mine”.
 I wonder how Henry Salesbury felt about Dolbeyldr, as he was writing his Grammatica Brittanica.
 Did he look upon the place as if it was truly his, forever?
 He had previously lived in Oxford.
 Did he call his meadow of the rays of the sun an “escape to the country”, or, before moving in, feel worried that he would be outbid by cash buyers who had recently sold their flat in Twickenham for eight times what they paid for it in 2003?
 What would he have thought if he’d seen the house languishing four hundred years later with a tree growing out of it, or that its main living space would eventually feature a table with a book where strangers would sing the praises of the narrow spiral staircase or write “Rhyl is the biggest shithole in Christendom” (Simon and Julie, Feb 2007)?
 The Landmark Trust have given new life to an extremely diverse selection of buildings, but it seems unlikely the little barn where I live will soon be one of them.
 But it will undoubtedly one day be the home of someone else.
 They too will need to chop back the ivy, clean the chimney, get the boiler serviced, to stop everything falling apart.
 Maybe they’ll write something here too and feel, like I did at times during my most recent book, that the house itself was having a strong say in what that writing was about.
 Maybe the house will be theirs in a more “official” way than it’s mine.
 But, even then, it will only be that way for a while.